deshwalmahesh/NSE-Stock-Scanner/README.md

 _______________________________________________________________
 ## STOCK-SCANNING-TOOL:

-**Maybe India's first free offline tool to have it all such as: Scan stocks based on swing strategies, intraday strategies, candlestick patterns, Indicator values, Charts, backtesting and one of the few to add concept of Live Market Mood.
+**India's first and only free open source tool to have it all such as: Live data, Scan stocks based on Swing / momentum strategies, intraday strategies, candlestick patterns, Indicator values, Charts, Backtesting, Online Broker Platform connection, ebooks, Risk management and one of the few to add concept of Live Market Mood.
-Now Supports Live market data too (Not tick by tick but in an interval as it is updated in NSE website) to give the market mood and sentiment at selected intervals.
 Ebooks will be added as I read them and find useful**

 _______________________________________________________________